mario-guerra/email-automation/README.md

  11. ThreadId (Gmail thread id)
  12. EventId (calendar event id / iCal UID when matched)
  13. MatchMethod (how a follow-up was detected: `calendar-api`, `threadid`, `gmail-search`, `ics-attachment`)
+ 14. ResponseReceived (boolean - whether a response was received and processed)
+ 15. ExecutiveSummary (AI-generated summary of lead responses - premium feature)

+Note: Columns 14-15 are only created and used when `ENABLE_AI_SUMMARY` is set to 'true'.

 Follow-up detection order (what `checkFollowUps()` does):
 1. Calendar API search for events on `YOUR_EMAIL` with the lead as an attendee (preferred and most reliable).